Projects per year

 Indigenous-International Interactions for Sustainable Development

-This project seeks to explore and facilitate the ways in which indigenous knowledge can inform international responses to the adverse effects of climate change and resource extraction specifically, and support sustainable, equitable and inclusive growth and development generally.
+This project seeks to explore and facilitate the ways in which indigenous knowledge can inform international efforts to develop sustainably.

 Teaching Interests